Daniel Noboa: 2025 presidential campaign

 In May 2024, Noboa registered to run for re-election in the upcoming 2025 general election.
 In August 2024, Noboa named María José Pinto González Artigas as his running mate.

 In February 2025, Noboa advanced to the run-off, facing Luisa González in a rematch from the previous election.
 In the first round, Noboa received 44.17% of the vote, with González narrowly behind at 43.97%.
-In April 2025, Noboa was re-elected in a runoff with 55% of the vote, defeating González in a landslide.
+In April 2025, Noboa was re-elected in a runoff with 55% of the vote, defeating González.
 The result was a decisive win for Noboa, who was expected to be in a neck-and-neck competition with his challenger based on pre-election polling.
 His campaign was notable for its focus on young people.